spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 You will need security credentials.
 Under **IAM → Users→ yourUsername → Security Credentials → Access Keys** in the AWS console, create a new set.
 Save these credentials, as you will not be able to access your secret key again.

-On your CI node, execute `aws configure`.
+On your CI node, execute:

+- `aws configure`

 You will be prompted for the following information:

 - Access Key ID: **your-key-id**
 - Secret Access Key: **your-access-key**